MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     _Adding the test project to the repo_

-1. Recall that the Drone Lander solution is integrated with GitHub, and any new commits will automatically trigger the build and distribution process.
+1. Recall that any new commits to the GitHub repo will automatically trigger the build and distribution process.
 Xamarin.UITest is designed to seamlessly integrate into this process and perform the Test portion of a Build/Test/Distribute lifecyle.

 	Go to [Visual Studio Mobile Center](https://mobile.azure.com/apps) in your browser and select the Android version of Drone Lander.
 Then click **Test**.